Reasons for making a will

 How to change your will after you’ve written it

-It's sensible to review your will every few years and consider amending it or even writing a new one if there is a change in circumstances, such as if you get married, have children or get divorced.
+It's sensible to review your will every few years and consider amending it or even writing a new one if there's a change in circumstances, such as if you get married, have children or get divorced.

 Changes to a will can be made by codicil – an addendum to the original will – or by revoking the old will and drawing up a new one.
 You can revoke a will by physically destroying it.
 If the change is relatively simple, you can write a codicil and get it witnessed, and keep it with your existing will.
 But you should not alter the original will.

 If you wish to make a new will, it should begin with a clause stating that it revokes all previous wills and codicils.
-If the changes are complicated, such as you remarry, it is worth getting legal advice on drawing up the new will.
+If the changes are complicated, such as you remarry, it's worth getting legal advice on drawing up the new will.

 Law Society of Northern Ireland 028 9023 1614